 • Fatigue

-• Allergies or asthma symptoms that are more intense than usual
+• Allergies or asthma symptoms that are worse than usual

 • Coughing and sneezing